 Hard times and disappointments can prepare us for something amazing.

 Born to teenage parents, my childhood began in conflict.
-I had a physically and emotionally abusive mother, coupled with neglect and eventual abandonment by my father.
+I had a physically and emotionally abusive mother, coupled with neglect and eventual abandonment by the man father me.

 The beams of light in my early childhood came from my grandmothers, wonderful aunts Cee-Cee, great-aunts Margie and Betty and her husband uncle Lawrence.
 They lovingly tried to fill the empty holes in my heart and spirit providing moments of happiness in my life.
 Despite their attempts to care for me, from the age of 5 years old I lacked a stable home and security that extended until I was 17, which left me insecure and distrusting the concept of family and love.